sous-chefs/firefox/README.md

 - `version` - Version of firefox to download.
 Default is `latest`.
 - `lang` - Language of firefox to install.
 Windows and Mac OS X only.
 Default is `en-US`.
-- `releases_url` - URL for the releases directory for use by Windows and Mac OS X only.
-Linux platforms use package
-- manager.

 ## Usage